Animation API#

 - Use JavaScript to construct a complete

-animation and insert it into the document's<style>
+@keyframesanimation and insert it into the document's<style>tag. - Example:

 var duration = '2s'; var fromPosition = '-100%'; var toPosition = '0'; var styleSheet = document.createElement('style'); styleSheet.type = 'text/css'; styleSheet.innerHTML = `@keyframes dynamicSlideIn { from { transform: translateX(${fromPosition}); } to { transform: translateX(${toPosition}); } }`; document.head.appendChild(styleSheet); var elem = document.getElementById('myElement'); elem.style.animationName = 'dynamicSlideIn'; elem.style.animationDuration = duration; elem.style.animationFillMode = 'forwards';